LICE infestation have them? treatment success? prevent the COMB

 About the louse itself

-The scientific name of the head louse is Pediculus humanus capitis Ibarra J et al 1993.
+The scientific name of the head louse is Pediculus humanus capitis ()

 Head lice belong together with the body lice and pubic lice to the sucking lice (order Anoplura).

-Head lice are elongated grey to grey-brownisch sometimes black in colour insects with six inwardly curved legs, each ending in a small strong single hook-like claw, and opposing "thumb" for hair grasping.
+Head lice are elongated grey to grey-brown sometimes black coloured insects with six inwardly curved legs, each ending in a small strong single hook-like claw, and opposing "thumb" for hair grasping.

-Head lice are not designed to fly or hop!!!!!
+Head lice are not designed to fly or jump!!!!!
 So lice have no wings and no strong hind legs!!!

-A fresh louse-egg (nit) is yellowish-white in colour, a bit transparent.
-Later on the an alive embryo containing nit, looks brownish to black, glances, is oval-shaped and about 0.8 mm in length.
-The hatched empty white eggshells (nits) remain on the hair but are not a source of reinfestation.
-Other bugs, dandruff, scabs, or dirt are often mistaken for nits or lice, which causes false alarm.
+A just laid louse-egg (nit) is yellowish-white in colour, a bit transparent.
+Later on a nit with a alive embryo in it looks brownish to black, glances, is oval-shaped and about 0.8 mm in length.
+Hatched eggs are white.
+Skin flacks are often mistaken for nits which causes false alarm.
 The use of a magnifying glass could prevent misdiagnosis.

 Life-cycle

-Let´s start with day one on which an egg (nit) is laid and cemented at an angle to the side of a hair shaft.
+Let’s start with day 1 on which a egg (nit) is laid and cemented at an angle to the side of a hair shaft.

-The eggs need at least 14 days to grow into adult lice.
+The eggs take at least 14 days to grow into adult lice.
 This depends on for instance temperature, moisture, food.
 In less favourable circumstances it takes up to 22 days.

 A louse lays about 4-8 eggs a day.
-The nicest temperature to lay eggs is 32 °C. Beneath 10 °C and above 32°C it is no fun anymore Bos A F et al 2003.
-The eggs are attached near the base of the side of a hair shaft, generally within 1 cm of the scalp, with a very chemical-resistant waterproof glue.
-Preferable behind the ears and in the neck, because the embryo in the nit, just like lice, loves warmth, shelter and moisture.
+The nicest temperature to lay eggs is 32 ºC.
+Beneath 10 ºC and above 32ºC it is no fun anymore ().
+The eggs are attached near the base of the side of a hair shaft, generally within 1 cm of the scalp surface, with a very chemical-resistant waterproof glue.
+Preferable behind the ears and in the neck, because the embryo in the nit, just like lice, loves nice warm, moist and dark.

-Lice feed five to six times a day, by piercing the skin and sucking blood.
-Without food they survive for up to 55 hours.
+Lice feed five to six times a day by piercing the skin and sucking blood.
+Without food they survive for at most 55 hours.

 Time table Life-cycle

 After day.....
-Egg Nymph Nymph grows Adult louse Egg laying louse Louse dies
+Egg Nymph Nymph grows Adult louse Egg laying louse Lous dies

 1 Egg